Quantum Low-Density Parity-Check Codes: Introduction

-However, the surface code family does not compare favourably to the best known families of classical codes, where~$k$ and~$d$ scale linearly with~$n.$ While there exist quantum codes which match the properties of classical codes~\cite{calderbank1996good,ashikhmin2001asymptotically}, they have a significant technical draw-back: the parity checks, which have to be measured to infer the error, involve a growing number of physical qubits.
-This is an issue as arbitrarily large checks can not be reliably facilitated in practice.
+However, the surface code family does not compare favourably to the best known families of classical codes, where~$k$ and~$d$ scale linearly with~$n.$ While there exist quantum codes which match the properties of classical codes~\cite{calderbank1996good,ashikhmin2001asymptotically}, they have a significant technical draw-back: the parity checks, which have to be measured to infer the error, involve a growing number of physical qubits {\changetwo per logical qubit.} This is an issue as arbitrarily large checks can not be reliably facilitated {\changetwo without additional fault-tolerance constructions}.
 Further, the measurement of the checks can not be parallelized, leading to a build-up of errors due to idling qubits.
 Finally, many decoding algorithms are based on the assumption that the parity checks are sparse.

 Similar issues arose in classical coding theory and were solved by \emph{low-density parity check codes} (LDPC codes) where the number of bits involved in each check and the number of checks acting on each bit are bound by a constant for all members of the code family.
-LDPC codes have been very successful in the classical setting as they saturate upper bounds due to Shannon on the amount of information that can be reliably transferred through a noisy channel~\cite{gallager1962low,mackay1996near}.
+LDPC codes have been very successful in the classical setting as they approach upper bounds due to Shannon on the amount of information that can be reliably transferred through a noisy channel~\cite{gallager1962low,mackay1996near}.
 Many modern technologies such as WiFi, DVB-T and 5G are error corrected by LDPC codes~\cite{iliev2008application}.